Are Crossed Arms Rude? 8 Secrets Your Body Language Reveals About You

-If you want your body language to show you’re listening to another person, make eye contact.
+If you want your body language or nonverbal communication to show you’re listening to another person, make eye contact.
 But limit it: An overly aggressive eye lock can be read as threatening.
-“When you give more than 80 percent, the person you are communicating with will feel uncomfortable,” explains Janine Driver, author of the New York Times best seller You Can’t Lie to Me.
+“When you give more than 80 percent, the person you are communicating with will feel uncomfortable,” explains Janine Driver, author of the New York Times bestseller You Can’t Lie to Me.
 Give too little (40 percent or less) and it can be a sign of deceit.
 The magic number?
 60 percent, or a little more than half.
 “Give them eye contact, then slightly glance away.”
 Tracking eye movements is also a great way to tell someone is lying.

 If you sit with your legs crossed, ankle over knee, you’re confident and dominate, says Driver.
 Known as “figure four” in body language circles, Driver says when you sit in this position you’re opening up your “power zone,” or the nether region.
 “We have three areas on our body where we open up when we are stress-free and relaxed: the neck dimple, belly button, and ‘naughty bits,’” she says.
 It’s a predominantly male movement but Driver says women are beginning to sit like this more and more.

-You might think the “Superman pose" shows off your confident side, but beware, because Driver says this stance can often come off as aggressive.
+You might think the “Superman pose” is nonverbal communication that shows off your confident side, but beware because Driver says this stance can often come off as aggressive.
 That’s because you’re taking up more space and “threatening” with your pointed elbows, preventing others from getting by you.
 “We become very territorial,” when we do this pose, Navarro explains.
 Even propping just one hand on your hip can give off an intimidating vibe, say the Peases.
 Make sure you never make these body language mistakes during a job interview.